Young-ook/terraform-aws-spinnaker/examples/aws-modernization-with-spinnaker/README.md

 After setting up your pipeline, click *Start Manual Execution* to run your pipeline.

 Even though a new version of the application is deployed, you can't access it even if you repeat 'refresh' on your web browser.
 This is because you only deploy containers and App Mesh doesn't direct traffic to the new version of the server.
 Now set it to send traffic to the new version of the application server as well.
 This example sets the traffic to be sent to the old server and the new version server at 50:50.
 Click the *Create Pipeline* button in the upper-right corner of the screen to create a new pipeline.
 Enter `weighted-route` as the pipeline name and press OK.
-Click *Add Step* to select a stage type.
+Click *Add Stage* to select a stage type.
 This time we are going to deploy, so we choose *Deploy (Manifest)* .

 Select the required information.
 Choose *eks* for Account, *Override Namespace* for Namespace, and select the list that starts with *hello*.